torognes/vsearch/README.md

 VSEARCH includes public domain code written by Steve Reid and others for the SHA1 message digest algorithm.

+VSEARCH includes statistical data from [PEAR](https://github.com/xflouris/PEAR) by Zhang, Kobert, Flouri & Stamatakis.
+Used with permission.

+The VSEARCH distribution includes code from GNU Autoconf which normally is available under the GNU General Public License, but may be distributed with the special autoconf configure script exception.

 VSEARCH may include code from the [zlib](http://www.zlib.net) library copyright Jean-loup Gailly and Mark Adler, distributed under the [zlib license](http://www.zlib.net/zlib_license.html).

 VSEARCH may include code from the [bzip2](http://www.bzip.org) library copyright Julian R. Seward, distributed under a BSD-style license.